Informatica profit warning hits tech sector shares

-Software maker Informatica Corp rattled investors with a warning on Thursday about worsening business conditions in Europe, sending its shares down over 25 percent.
+Oct 4 Software maker Informatica Corp INFA.O warned of worsening business conditions in Europe, sending its shares sliding by a quarter premarket and triggering a premarket selloff in other U.S. tech stocks.

-Informatica's software, which helps companies pull together data so they can analyze business trends, is used alongside that made by bigger software companies so its weakness often drags down peers.
+Informatica is a market bellwether because its software is used alongside those made by bigger software companies so its weakness is bad news for peers.

-But analysts said Informatica's problems may be company specific, citing an internal sales reorganization, and said overall tech spending would likely be stable.
+The warning sent shares in software firms such as Teradata Corp (TDC.N) down 3 percent pre market on Thursday.
+Qlik Technologies QLIK.O fell 5 percent and Citrix Systems (CTXS.O) was down 1 percent.

-Nevertheless, the warning hit shares in other software firms, particularly Qlik Technologies, which closed down 6.2 percent on Thursday.
-Qlik generates almost 60 percent of its revenue in Europe.
+Shares of Red Hat Inc (RHT.N), Tibco Software TIBX.O and VMware Inc (VMW.N) also edged lower.

 Smaller software companies have taken a hit in the last few months as customers scrutinize deals more closely, signaling a pullback in tech spending.
 Informatica warned in June that business conditions worsened sharply, triggering a 30 percent drop in its share price.